 The Gap of Dunloe is a narrow, scenic mountain pass in County Kerry, a perfect seven-mile walk for those who want a close-up look at western Ireland’s green beauty.
 It’s nothing short of entrancing, and I’m grateful to our Irish friend Dan for arranging an outing through Gap of Dunloe Tours.
 Another great way to see this stunning area would be to rent a car in Ireland.
 That way, you can stop and take in all the stunning vistas along the way.
 My husband John and I had visited Ireland, but this was our first time at the Gap, which lies between MacGillycuddy’s Reeks and Purple Mountain.
 Within it are five lakes connected by the River Loe.
-Every turn of the serpentine road–and it is a paved road, not a dirt path–opens to another idyllic farm scene or dramatic mountain view.
-We could have gone by car, bicycle, or horse and cart, but Dan knows we’re hikers.
+Every turn of the serpentine road – and it is a paved road, not a dirt path – open to another idyllic farm scene or dramatic mountain view.
+We could have gone by car, bicycle, or horse and cart, but hiking is a special way to see Ireland.

 We began with a ride in a vintage bus that picked us up at Kingfisher Lodge, our bed-and-breakfast in Killarney, and drove to a lakeside boat landing.
 Our group of about twenty donned life jackets and boarded motor boats for the trip across Lough Leane, a beautiful half-hour ride.
 On the shore we caught a brief view of Ross Castle, a 15th century ruin, though a tower has been restored and furnished in period style.
 We sailed past green fields, under stone bridges, and near reeds and mossy rocks before docking at a shore where a path led up to Lord Brandon’s Cottage.
 Lord Brandon’s provides lunches to visitors, with quick counter service; my two companions and I bought and ate sandwiches and were out walking in short order.